pkgw/casa6/casatestutils/README.md

 ```
 #### from the command line
 Download datasets used in a specific test script based on the taskname.
 The script will create a
-taskname-data file with the contents to be fetched from git and will create a casatestdata directory
+taskname-data file with the contents to be fetched from git and will create a local casatestdata directory
-locally containing the symbolic links to the datasets.
-Follow the below steps to
-do the sparse checkout for task_flagdata.
+containing symbolic links to the datasets.
+Follow the steps below to sparse checkout data for test_task_flagdata.
 ```
 ./python3 sparse_check.py -j flagdata
 cd casatestdata